cpmpercussion/homepage/_posts/2013-07-18-getting-the-size-of-an-array-in-libpd.md

 status: publish
 type: post
 published: true
+description: "I really enjoy using libpd to embed interactive sound into iOS apps.
+One tradeoff of doing this is that Pd externals are often GPL licenced so you can't"
 ---

 I really enjoy using libpd to embed interactive sound into [iOS apps](http://charlesmartin.com.au/apps).
 One tradeoff of doing this is that [Pd externals are often GPL licenced](https://github.com/libpd/libpd/wiki/misc#using-externals) so you can't use them in projects that are destined for the App Store - in particular, you can't use expr or expr~ which are very widely used objects included in Pd Vanilla.